syracard/kingdom-of-vallonde/README.md

 Check out our list of [[House Rules]]

+# Session 4: 26 September.
+Merfolk and Pirates
+The exiles from Keyhearth settled in for their voyage across the seas.
+After dispatching a few berserkers in their first week it was mostly easy sailing for a time.
+They spotted a rogue whirlpool and traded with a travelling merfolk merchant.

+At the end of the third week of their travels, *The Endeavour* was accosted by a ship flying the black flag of piracy.
+The captain identified our heroes as having bounties on their heads and moved in to capture them (along with any booty aboard their ship).
+After a pitched battle the pirates were defeated, their ship sunk, and the heroes and their allies from *The Endeavour* retrieved some of the booty that the pirates had on their ship.
 # Session 3: 19 September.
 Setting Sail
 Our heroes met Captain Black and [[The Crew of the Endeavour]].
 The crew began to quickly loose the sails and go to sea.
 As they set forth an intense gust of wind--reeking of death and decay--blew across the Kassian Straights and into Keyhearth.
 It blew into the city, seemingly centered at the point of the conflict with the Bladesinger where a 75-foot pillar of flame erupted into the sky.
 This invigorated the crew as you sailed out of the port.